-CROATIA LOCAL NAME Predstečajni Postupak ENGLISH TRANSLATION Pre-bankruptcy Proceedings KEY FEATURES • • a view to rescuing the debtor's business (company or natural person) as a going nust be terminated within 300 days of opening (the court may extend for an additional uring plan to be put to creditors for approval (see further below). entation of the petition and the court's decision to open proceedings, the debtor may y for regular business operations and may not dispose of its assets. • The debtor's management bo ard conduct its business during the continuation of the proceedings subject to the supervision and approval of a court-appointed pre-bankruptcy trustee.
-LOCAL NAME Stečajni plan ENGLISH TRANSLATION Bankruptcy plan KEY FEATURES • One of the options available in bankruptcy proceedings, it enables the restructuring and continuation of the debtor's business operations during the course of those proceedings. • Only a bankruptcy trustee is entitled to file a bankruptcy plan with the court.
-The debtor may only make • The plan will be accepted if approved by the majority of creditors in each class and if the sum of the claims of all creditors who voted in favour of the plan twice exceeds the sum of the claims of creditors who voted against it.
+- A voluntary procedure commenced by the debtor (or a creditor with the debtor's consent) when the debtor is facing "impending insolvency" with a view to rescuing the debtor's business (company or natural person) as a going concern. - Considered to be urgent and must be terminated within 300 days of opening (the court may extend for an additional 60 days). - The debtor prepares a restructuring plan to be put to creditors for approval (see further below). - In the period between the presentation of the petition and the court's decision to open proceedings, the debtor may only make payments necessary for regular business operations and may not dispose of its assets. - The debtor's management board conduct its business during the continuation of the proceedings subject to the supervision and approval of a court-appointed pre-bankruptcy trustee.

+- One of the options available in bankruptcy proceedings, it enables the restructuring and continuation of the debtor's business operations during the course of those proceedings. - Only a bankruptcy trustee is entitled to file a bankruptcy plan with the court.
+The debtor may only make recommendations. - The plan will be accepted if approved by the majority of creditors in each class and if the sum of the claims of all creditors who voted in favour of the plan twice exceeds the sum of the claims of creditors who voted against it.
 Creditors whose claims are not affected by the plan do not have voting rights.
-Secured creditors have the right to vote as a separate class if they are in any way affected by the plan.
-The court will conclude the bankruptcy proceedings as soon as the decision to accept the bankruptcy plan becomes final.
-LOCAL NAME Osobna uprava ENGLISH TRANSLATION Personal administration KEY FEATURES • When opening bankruptcy proceedings, the court may, by the same resolution, authorise the debtor to operate and dispose of its bankruptcy estate, under the supervision of a bankruptcy commissioner, who is appointed instead of a bankruptcy trustee.
+Secured creditors have the right to vote as a separate class if they are in any way affected by the plan. - The court will conclude the bankruptcy proceedings as soon as the decision to accept the bankruptcy plan becomes final.

-- In general, the court will grant a resolution for personal administration in the following circumstances: (a) if proposed by the debtor; (b) if not objected to by any creditor who filed the petition to open the bankruptcy proceedings; and (c) if, having regard to the circumstances in hand, it is not anticipated that such administration shall cause a delay in the bankruptcy proceedings, or be detrimental to the creditors' rights and interests.
+- When opening bankruptcy proceedings, the court may, by the same resolution, authorise the debtor to operate and dispose of its bankruptcy estate, under the supervision of a bankruptcy commissioner, who is appointed instead of a bankruptcy trustee. - In general, the court will grant a resolution for personal administration in the following circumstances: (a) if proposed by the debtor; (b) if not objected to by any creditor who filed the petition to open the bankruptcy proceedings; and (c) if, having regard to the circumstances in hand, it is not anticipated that such administration shall cause a delay in the bankruptcy proceedings, or be detrimental to the creditors' rights and interests.
 The court may also grant a resolution for personal administration if it is proposed by the creditors at the first hearing. - The debtor continues to operate and perform activities in the ordinary course of its business, however activities which fall outside of this scope may only be undertaken by the debtor with the prior approval of the bankruptcy commissioner. - Despite the fact that personal administration entails a deviation from the usual course of bankruptcy proceedings, in these circumstances, bankruptcy proceedings may still be terminated either, by collective satisfaction of the creditors' claims and subsequent dissolution of the company, or by the conclusion of a bankruptcy plan (in which case the